neurodata/ndstore/_sources/api/ocp_types.txt

 Data Types
 ==========

 Each channel has an associated datatype.
 The datatype of the channel represent the type of data stored in that channel.
 For example, an image channel which has 8-bit data will be of the datatype uint8.
 A probablity map which has floating point data will be of the type float32.
+A 32-bit image will be a color image with the 8-bit quantities for each R, G, B, and A.

 ===============     ===============
 Data Type           NeuroData Value
 ===============     ===============
 8-bit Integer       uint8
 16-bit Integer      uint16
-32-bit Integer      uint32
 32-bit RGBA         uint32
 64-bit RGBA         uint64
 32-bit Float        float32